TonyBolger/HelixerPost/example/example.md

 ## expected output

-Using the provided data, the above should create the file 'output.gff3', and the contents there of are expected to be:
+Using the provided data, the above should create the file 'output.gff3', and the contents there of are expected to be as follows (as of commit b674af9):

 ```
 ##gff-version 3.2.1
-##Oryza_brachyantha
+##species Oryza_brachyantha
+# f4f3f7bf629d02431241bfef18cb8ade  /home/ali/.local/share/Helixer/models/land_plant/land_plant_v0.3_a_0100.h5
 ##sequence-region NC_023163.2:1-21384 1 21384
 NC_023163.2:1-21384	Helixer	gene	17026	18898	.	+	.
 ID=Oryza_brachyantha_NC_023163.2:1-21384_000001
 NC_023163.2:1-21384	Helixer	mRNA	17026	18898	.	+	.
 ID=Oryza_brachyantha_NC_023163.2:1-21384_000001.1;Parent=Oryza_brachyantha_NC_023163.2:1-21384_000001